-Old school rule: Leave your gym clothes out at night so you can exercise first thing in the morning.
+Leave your gym clothes out at night so you can exercise first thing in the morning.

 New school advice: Work out at a time of day that feels right for you.

 If you’re an early bird with time to spare first thing, fantastic.
-But what if you need to be at work at 6AM (or work the night shift?)
+But what if you need to be at work at 6 a.m. or work the night shift?
 What if you tend to wake up as Crabby McSloth and don’t feel human until your coffee kicks in?
-“The advice has to fit your lifestyle and your personality,” explains Bradley, a self-declared Non Morning Person.
+“The advice has to fit your lifestyle and your personality,” explains Bradley, a self-declared non-morning person.
 He also notes that morning workouts are often endorsed for their ability to jumpstart your metabolism for the day, “but a night workout can increase your metabolic rate in a similar way, keeping it elevated all night long while you sleep.”
-With the -minute Elev8d workout, specifically, “your body will be awake and more functional for the following 23 hours and 52 minutes, no matter what time of day you do it.”
+With an eight-minute Elev8d Fitness workout, specifically, “your body will be awake and more functional for the following 23 hours and 52 minutes, no matter what time of day you do it.”

-Old school rule: Set aside 30 minutes to an hour every day for exercise.
+Set aside 30 minutes to an hour every day for exercise.

-What’s the point of slogging away for 45 minutes on a recumbent bike if your body functions the exact same way afterwards – if your hip flexors are just as tight, if your glutes still aren’t activated, if your upper body hasn’t gotten a lick of action?
-Bradley likens the phenomenon of whiling away an hour at the gym, mindlessly bouncing from machine to machine, to a family spending staying home to spend “quality time” together…while everyone is glued to their phones.
+What’s the point of slogging away for 45 minutes on a recumbent bike if your body functions the exact same way afterward, if your hip flexors are just as tight, if your glutes still aren’t activated, and if your upper body hasn’t gotten a lick of action?
+Bradley likens the phenomenon of whiling away an hour at the gym, mindlessly bouncing from machine to machine, to a family staying home to spend “quality time” together…while everyone is glued to their phones.

-Old school rule: Schedule your workouts in your calendar.
+Schedule your workouts in your calendar.

-New school advice: Find your motivation
+New school advice: Find your motivation.

+Bradley wants you to create an inherent motivator, or as he likes to say: “Find your why.”
 Your why is your main motivation for exercising.
 It doesn’t matter what it is—health, appearance, stress relief—so long as it speaks to you and gets you moving.
-Once you’ve tapped into your inspiration, fuel it with moves that set your inner kid free…jumps, crab walks, bear crawls, backbends.
+Once you’ve tapped into your inspiration, fuel it with moves that set your inner kid free: jumps, crab walks, bear crawls, and backbends.
 The more you do them, the less they feel like work and the more fun they become.
-Pretty soon, these 8 to 16 minutes will organically weave themselves into your everyday routine…no calendar alarms required.
+Pretty soon, these eight to 16 minutes will organically weave themselves into your everyday routine—no calendar alarms required.